iltar/blog-articles/drafts/rethinking-form-development.md

     private $comment;
 ```

 To keep both controllers functional, a new controller can be added.
-This controller contains some slight modifications
+However, this controller contains only some slight
-but does exactly the same when it comes to handling the form.
-It transfers data from the DTO into an Entity and flushes
+modifications but essentially works the same; it transfers data from the DTO into an Entity and flushes it.
-it.

 ```php
     // https://github.com/iltar/blog-articles/blob/master/src/RethinkingFormDevelopment/ConfirmReplyController.php